Efficiency gains of a multi-scale integration method applied to a scale-separated model for rapidly rotating dynamos: Time stepping strategy

+\reva{Here we exploit the idea of projective integration methods for systems with multiple time scales \cite{PI_origin, Vanden-Eijnden2007}.} \end{enumerate} \reva{Projective integration method observes the dynamics of variables in order to estimate their rate of change and computes a chord slope.
+Then it uses these estimates to extrapolate evolution of variables over a larger time step.
+In our scheme projection step is similar to the extrapolation stage in projective integration method.
+Relatively large step $h$ is possible since in the system (\ref{eqPsi}-\ref{eqBy}) the fast dynamics has a slow component which is imprinted by the slow variables onto the quasilinear terms in equations for the fast variables.}

-Equation (\ref{slow_step}) shows the functional dependence $\delta T$ on two variables $f$, $s$ for a fixed $\Delta t$.
-A schematic of the visual change of the slow step $\delta T$ is shown on Fig. \ref{fig:scheme_two}, where we apply our scheme to integrate the equations on an interval $[t_0,t_1]$ with scaling factor $f=2$ which means that $\delta T$ is two times larger than the size of averaging window on the fast scale.
+Equation (\ref{slow_step}) shows the functional dependence $\delta T$ on the two variables $f$, $s$ for a fixed $\Delta t$.
+A schematic of the visual change of the slow step $\delta T$ is shown in Fig. \ref{fig:scheme_two}, where we apply our scheme to integrate the equations on an interval $[t_0,t_1]$ with scaling factor $f=2$ which means that $\delta T$ is two times larger than the size of averaging window on the fast scale.
 Parameters $s_1$, $s_2$ are defined such that $s_1/s_2 = 2$ and Fig. \ref{fig:scheme_two_a}, \ref{fig:scheme_two_b} illustrate how the choice of $s$, indicating the number of steps, will affect the overall scheme for fixed $f$.
 Decreasing the number of the fast steps $s$ will decrease not only the size of averaging window but also $\delta T$.
 Scheme $(b)$ on Fig. \ref{fig:scheme_two} with the smaller $s_2$ requires nearly the same computational effort to integrate the system on interval $[t_0,t_1]$ by making two global steps, but will produce more accurate results due to smaller steps $h_2$ when updating the fast variable states.

 The procedure described above includes linearisation of the problem when averaging the fast convective steps.
 We assume that the slow field $ S $ is changing slowly over the course of fast time stepping and the nonlinearity is therefore weak.
-Such an approach is a relatively fast way of getting an approximate solution of the slowly varying magnetic field however it leads to 1\textit{st} order convergence rate due to linearisation.
-The choice of scaling factor $f$ strongly depends on the parameters of the system as well as on time stepping technique for both the macro and micro solvers.
-It has been determined numerically that the possible values of $f$ are within the interval $[1,4]$.
+Such an approach is a relatively fast way of getting an approximate solution of the slowly varying magnetic field.
+The choice of scaling factor $f$ strongly depends on the parameters of the system as well as on the time stepping technique for both the macro and micro solvers.
+It has been determined empirically that the possible values of $f$ are within the interval $[1,4]$.
 Larger values produce numerically unstable results.